Gabriel Moreno Player Props: Diamondbacks vs. Guardians

-Gabriel Moreno -- with a slugging percentage of .267 in his past 10 games (including zero home runs) -- will be in action for the Arizona Diamondbacks versus the Cleveland Guardians, with Shane Bieber on the mound, on June 17 at 10:10 PM ET.
+On Sunday, Gabriel Moreno (.267 slugging percentage in past 10 games, with no homers) and the Arizona Diamondbacks play the Cleveland Guardians, whose starting pitcher will be Tanner Bibee.
+First pitch is at 4:10 PM ET.

-He had a hitless performance in his most recent game (0-for-3) against the Guardians.
+In his most recent game he had a hitless performance (0-for-3) against the Guardians.

 Gabriel Moreno Game Info & Props vs. the Guardians